 After reading the information for each of the points below, explore related resources.
 It should be noted that since every person is different, the points do not necessarily need to be used in a sequential way.
 To start good habits early, college students should visit the Career Center on their own campuses early.
 This will allow them the opportunity to work with professional career advisors beginning in their freshman year.

 In this step of the CDM, students are encouraged to explore their personal Values, Interests, Skills and Abilities.
 These are the factors that could influence the choice of college majors and ultimately future career choices.
 Students can use these Personal Exploration Links to find free or low cost career assessments.
 These career assessments should give any student enough information to start a serious discussion with the career center staff.
 Many of these career assessments are available for free in most career centers.

 Once a student has done the personal exploration the next step is to expand awareness of careers and industries.
 To make good choices, students have to know what’s available, what’s changing and where industries are going.
 Connecting the personal exploration with knowledge of career and industry is how students will find clarity on what is possible.
 A significant part of exploring careers and industries is learning which job skills and competencies will be in demand by the time they graduate.

-You must take ownership of your own career plans and your personal brand.
+Students must take ownership of their own personal career image.
 Students and emerging professionals must understand how to become the kind of professional that the labor market needs.
-Resumes, communication skills, interviewing skills, social media presence, networking and personal image management are critical to building a personal brand.
-Read our blog and connect on Facebook, LinkedIn or Twitter for current, relevant updates on career trends, what employers want and how to develop a marketable brand.
+Resumes, communication skills, interviewing skills, social media presence, networking and personal image management are all critical elements to building a personal brand.
+Read our blog and connect on Facebook, LinkedIn or Twitter for current, relevant updates with career trend information.
+Doing this will help students learn more about how professional images are developed.